A Style Guide for Students Writing Papers and Reports

 Experiments

 A thesis almost always has an experimental part, typically some benchmarking.
 This is usually its weakest part.
 Many students debug their code less than a week prior to the submission deadline (typical indication of having started too late) which makes it hopeless to do any real benchmarking.
-Benchmarking takes time, for running the experiments, but also for thinking them up in the first place, and for analysing the results.
+Benchmarking takes time, for running the experiments, but also for thinking them up in the first place, and for analysing the results (and, inevitably, decide you'll have to do more benchmarks to clear things up).

 Probably the majority of theses I mark is really deficient in this part, typically for lack of attention (often resulting from a late start).
 Think about what makes sense to measure, what you want to learn from your measurements.
 Think about what is really the relevant contribution of your thesis, and how you can prove that you have achieved your goals.
 Think about what you can measure in order to get a good insight into the performance of various aspects of your design, how you can distinguish between systematic and accidental effects, how you can convince yourself that your results are right.
 Most of this should have been done during Part A of your thesis, together with your project plan you should have decided what your success criteria are, and how to establish that you have met them.